-Conditions

-General

-G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria.

-G2: The activity must be undertaken in accordance with written procedures that:

-- Discress that:

-Discress that minimise the potential for environmental harm

-Discressing operations and aware of their obligations under the Environmental Protection Act 1994 ensure that reviews of environmental performance are undertaken at least annually.
+Conditions General G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria.
+G2: The activity must be undertaken in accordance with a written procedures that: identify potential risks to the environment from the activity during routine operations and emergencies establish control measures that minimise the potential for environmental harm ensure plant and equipment is maintained and operated in proper and effective condition ensure that staff are trained and aware of their obligations under the Environmental Protection Act 1994 ensure that reviews of environmental performance are undertaken at least annually.

-Processing operations must be carried.

-Stores

 G3: The activity must not cause environmental nuisance at a nuisance sensitive place.

-G4: Processing operations must be carried out in an enclosed building.

-G5: Storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases from the containment system controlled in a manner that prevents environmental harm.

-A1: Emissions, including combustion gases, released from stacks must achieve sufficient dispersion to prevent environmental harm

-Water
+G4: The activity must not cause the release of dust or particulates that cause environmental nuisance beyond the boundary of the site.
+G5: The storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases from the containment system controlled in a manner that prevents environmental harm.
+Noise N1: Noise resulting from the activity must not cause environmental nuisance at a nuisance sensitive place.
+Waste R1: Waste generated by the activity must be contained within a suitably designed waste containment structure.
+Waste containment structures must be constructed, operated and maintained in accordance with accepted engineering standards currently appropriate for the purpose for which the structure is intended to be used.
+The in-situ coefficient of permeability of the finished base, batters and embankments of waste containment structures must not exceed 0.1 millimetres per day.
+Aqueous waste D1: Treated aqueous waste is permitted to be released to land provided that it is done in accordance with a written procedure that ensures: infiltration to groundwater and subsurface flows of contaminants to surface waters are prevented surface pondage and run-off of aqueous waste is prevented degradation of soil structure is minimised soil solicity and the build-up of nutrients and heavy metals in the soil and subsoil are minimised spray drift or overspray does not carry beyond aqueous waste release areas aqueous waste release areas are maintained with an appropriate crop in a viable state for transpiration and nutrient uptake the crop on the release area is harvested and removed from the release area.
 W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse impacts on the values of the receiving environment.

-W2 Ponds used for the storage or treatment of aqueous waste must be constructed, installed and maintained to:

-- prevent any release of aqueous waste from the ponds - ensure the stability of the pond structure.

-W3: Aqueous waste must not be treated using anaerobic or facultative systems.

-Release of aqueous waste to land

-D1: Treated aqueous waste is permitted to be released to land provided that it is done in accordance with a written procedure

-- irrigation areas of sufficient area are identified and provided for aqueous waste application - aqueous waste is applied at a loading rate that can be assimilated by the irrigation area - infiltration to groundwater and subsurface flows of contaminants to surface waters are prevented - surface pondage and run-off of aqueous waste is prevented - degradation of soil structure is minimised - soil sodicity and the build-up of nutrients and heavy metals in the soil and subsoil are minimised. - spray drift or overspray does not carry beyond aqueous waste release areas - aqueous waste disposal areas are maintained with an appropriate crop in a viable state for transpiration and nutrient uptake - the crop on the release area is harvested and removed from the release area.

-D2: When weather conditions or soil conditions preclude the release of aqueous waste to land, aqueous waste must be directed to wet weather storage or be lawfully removed from the site.

-Land

-L1: Contaminants from the activity must not be released to land, except as authorised by under (D1).

-generated in carrying,

-generated in carrying,

-Generated in carrying,

-Suparsed and Advantage and A R1: Other than aqueous waste released to land in accordance with condition D1, all waste generated in carrying out the activity